ireservations/baanreserveren-graphql-api/README.md

 - See https://graphql.org/learn/serving-over-http/#post-request-and-body for the structure of every request.
 - Warnings & deprecations are in `extensions.warnings`.
 Try `query { me { deprecated_test } }`
 - API limits: 500 requests per day (that's 1 per 3 minutes).
 You can fetch intelligently, and cache the results.
+- Follow this repo for announcements/changes/deprecations.
+We will create a Release for every announcement, so 'Watch' the repo for that.

 **Play around with the browser!** It's brilliant.
 When that works, including using _variables_, use the real API.